 Match up all your lids with each bowl you have.
-Then recycle the ones that don’t fit any of them, and the shabby ones too.
+Then recycle the ones that don't fit and the shabby ones.
 If they are clear plastic, recycling them is OK.
 Colored containers will need to be trashed or donated to a charity if they are in good condition.

 Clear glass bowls:

-We all have extra glass bowls that we replaced with new ones, but forget to get rid of the older ones.
+We all have extra glass bowls that we replaced with new ones but forgot to get rid of the older ones.
 Do this now.
-Clear glass usually can be recycled.
+Clear glass can usually be recycled.

-If you go to the dry cleaners often, you probably have several of these wire hangers.
+If you go to the dry cleaners often, you probably have several wire hangers.
 Visit your nearby dry cleaner and ask if they accept the hangers back.
-If not you can probably recycle them through your trash removal company.
+If not, you can probably recycle them through your trash removal company.

 Clothing is probably the easiest to get rid of quickly.
 Make sure they are in good condition and washed before bringing them to a charity.
 Call them up first or visit their website to see what they need.
 Visit our frequently updated charitable locations page.